 Are You Comfortable in a Health Care Setting?

 Are you interested in working with a wide variety of people?
 In many (but not all) health careers, you may spend much of your time in the company of sick, disabled, or dying people.
-In terms of a clinical setting, you might work in an HMO, community health center, mobile clinic, long-term care facility, private practice office, or even a patient’s home.
+In terms of a clinical setting, you might work in an hospital, community health center, mobile clinic, long-term care facility, private practice office, or even a patient’s home.
 You may opt to work in a bustling city or a sleepy suburb or in a medically under-served area, which are often in rural communities or inner-city neighborhoods.
 If you prefer less direct contact with patients, there are numerous other health-related work settings — including pharmacies, laboratories, medical libraries, and corporate, non-profit or government offices.
 You might be part of a small staff or a huge organization, working at the national, regional, state or local level.
 The possibilities in this field are almost endless.

 Health care is increasingly becoming a group activity, in which a patient’s recovery depends on how well each member of the health care team performs his or her specific function – and how well they communicate and collaborate with one another.
 Even dentists – 70% of whom work in a solo private practice – usually supervise and work closely with several staff members.